 “I have come back to office … for one main reason,” Benjamin Netanyahu said after winning his sixth term as Israel’s prime minister, “to do everything I can to prevent Iran from having nuclear weapons.”
 Netanyahu’s predecessor and leader of the current Opposition Yair Lapid has said “If the Iranian regime gets a nuclear weapon, they will use it … It needs to be made clear to Iran that if it advances its nuclear program, the world will not respond with words, but with military force.”

+What woiuld happen if World War 3 started in the Middle East?
 The likeliest scenario for World War 3 to erupt in the Middle East begins with Iran continuing to enrich uranium to produce a nuclear weapon.
 In an effort to protect their self-interest and right to exist, Israel conducts surgical strikes on Iranian facilities involved in the development of nuclear weapons.
 When responding to the attack on their nuclear facilities, the Iranian Government tries to “kill two birds with one stone.”
 They go overboard in their response to the attacks because they try to use their response to redirect the current ongoing protests against them into national pride or Iran versus the world.
 Their overreaction results in significant civilian casualties in Israel, or even an attack against American interests in the region since the “Great Satan” is responsible for Israel’s existence.

 The current regime is failing to represent the will of the Iranian people.
 Since the end of 2022 and throughout 2023, Iranian women have led their countrymen in rising up against their theocratic dictatorship.
 It falls on America and our allies to not cheer from afar as we did during the Iranian Green Revolution, but to proactively support their cause to prevent WW3.